 - • Going to a Mountain View restaurant, talking about anything and everything under the sun, and quickly resolving any disputed facts with Wikipedia.
 (Oh, the blessings and curses of smart-phones).

 - • Making dinner at home and watching the latest in the Netflix queue.
 For example, "My Neighbor Totoro."

-Other favorite weekend activities of mine: going to a potluck or happy hour with Berkeley colleagues; visiting the farmers' market; playing Scrabble; jogging (I recently ran a half-marathon to raise money for the Crohn's and Colitis Foundation of America); doing laundry; calling a faraway friend on the phone; doing an art or cooking project (homemade birthday cards and homemade jam are two of my specialties).
+Other favorite weekend activities of mine: visiting the farmers' market; running (I run half-marathons to raise money for the Crohn's and Colitis Foundation of America, and have surprised myself by getting fast enough to win prizes); working in my small but abundant vegetable garden; doing laundry; calling a faraway friend on the phone; doing an art or cooking project (homemade birthday cards and homemade jam are two of my specialties).

 I am unlikely to be: At a nightclub.
 At the movie theater.
 At a concert.
 (Unless it's the symphony or the opera, both of which I would consider a wonderful Friday night!)

 First - Over the past decade or so, several of my relationships (in both the personal and the professional realms) have met with not-so-happy endings, to my bewilderment.
 I resolved to learn from these events, to seek logical explanations for them, and to become more aware of my own fallibility.
 But it was hard to strike the right balance between self-deprecation and self-confidence, and I tended to err on the side of self-deprecation.
 That pendulum has now swung back to the middle, and I have removed most of the "Under Construction" signs from my self-image.
 But I doubt I'll ever again be as blithe as I was in my youth - probably for the better!

 Second - I am not religious, but I find myself to have more in common with some religious believers than with some atheists, because I strongly believe in living for something larger than one's self.
 I think former UN Secretary-General Dag Hammarskjöld explained the feeling perfectly when he said: